Battle of Dyrrhachium (48 BC): Siege

-Pompey decided to try and lure Caesar away from the fortifications by means of a false message that some of the inhabitants of Dyrrachium were prepared to betray the town to him, and meanwhile launch a three-pronged attack against forts in the centre of the siege-line.
+Pompey decided to try to lure Caesar away from the fortifications by means of a false message that some of the inhabitants of Dyrrachium were prepared to betray the town to him, and meanwhile launch a three-pronged attack against forts in the centre of the siege-line.
 At two of these forts one cohort under Lucius Minucius Basilus and three cohorts under Gaius Volcatius Tullus put up stiff resistance (Note: Caesar's Commentaries proudly reported that after a day of hard fighting virtually all of the defenders were wounded but not willing to give up.
 Most had been wounded by missiles – 30,000 arrows are said to have been collected after the attack.
 Four out of six centurions in one cohort were said to have been hit in the face and lost an eye.
 The shield of one centurion, a man named Scaeva, had been hit by 120 missiles.
 At one point he pretended to surrender only to kill the two Pompeian soldiers who came to take him into custody.
 Scaeva and his men, as well as all the others, stood their ground and eventually none dared to advance on them anymore.
 Caesar rewarded all the men who had so bravely defended his siege works – Scaeva was promoted to primus pilus, the senior centurion of the legion, and given a bounty of 200,000 sestertii.) against five of Pompey's legions until they were relieved by a force of two legions from the main camp under Publius Cornelius Sulla The Pompeians became cut off on a hill-top between the two lines for five days before Pompey could withdraw them.
 Caesar reckoned the Pompeian losses at two thousand.